canadaprogrammer/twitter-clone/README.md

     export default Auth;
     ```

-## Creating a New Account with Email and Password
+## Create a New Account with Email and Password

 - On `fbase.js`